Agile Software Development: Definition, Manifesto, Framework, And Benefits

 Better control

 Project management can be frustrating in plan-based approaches.
 In order to start the next phase, you have to finish the previous one.
-Benefit of agile is the flexibility of iterations and simultaneous work, which gives the project transparency and better control to managers across teams.
+One benefit of Agile is the flexibility of iterations and simultaneous work, which gives the project transparency and better control to managers across teams.

 Superior quality

 After the last iteration you get a functional, tweaked, oiled, and polished product that is thoroughly tested, debugged and ready to launch.
-Of course, your Agile approach must be working otherwise you won’t discover flaws.
+Of course, your Agile approach must be working, otherwise you won’t discover any flaws.

-In older approaches, clients or stakeholders get in touch after the project or product was finished.
-With Agile, the client is in contact at different stages and iterations which makes the whole developing process more transparent.
+In older approaches, clients or stakeholders get in touch after the project or product is finished.
+With Agile, the client is in contact at different stages and iterations, which makes the whole development process more transparent.

 Waterfall vs Agile: which one is better?